skius/grabapl/grabapl/problems-testcases.md

 abstract graph does not see, and then the new edge would be "last_invisible + 1", another edge after that "last_invisible + 2", etc.

+## Prettier Operation Builder
+The current approach mirrors parsing a stream of tokens via a recursive descent parser with multiple passes through different structs.

+This is quite complex, not very efficient, and not easy to modify.

+What is keeping us from using a state machine with an explicit stack?

+Essentially, all local variables from the current recursive descent methods need to be stored in the stack.
+Since they appear at different points of parsing, they need to be made optional in the explicit stack since we may have not reached the relevant point yet.

+==> There is a lot of overhead.

+**Alternative**: Perhaps it is enough to just make the existing operation builder a bit prettier.

+It uses a lot of tuples, introducing structs could make it more readable.

+Really, if we could just have a Debug constraint on the BuiltinOperation and BuiltinQuery types, the actual IntermediateState that we can print would potentially be more helpful.